Organic Cotton Dish Towel | Brandless

-Keep the kitchen neat and tidy with a versatile organic dish towel.

-The Black & White Grid Organic Cotton Dish Towel has a multitude of different uses.
+The Gray Organic Cotton Dish Towel can be used for a multitude of different uses.
 Clean everything from the dishes to the stove top.
 Reusable, washable, and made with 100% organic cotton.
 The terry cloth material is highly absorbent and effective at keeping your kitchen clean.

 Values: